arbrandes/edx-documentation/en_us/shared/exercises_tools/create_exercises_and_tools.rst

      - With the iframe tool, you can integrate ungraded exercises and tools from any Internet site into an HTML component in your course.
      - Provisional support
-   * - :ref:`Image Mapped Input`
-     - Learners answer prompts by selecting a defined area in an image.
-You define the area by including coordinates in the body of the problem.
-     - Provisional support
    * - :ref:`LTI Component`
      - LTI components allow you to add an external learning application or non- PDF textbook to Studio.
      - Full support
-   * - :ref:`Multiple Choice and Numerical Input`
-     - Learners not only choose one answer from a set of possible options, they are also prompted to provide more specific information, if necessary.
-     - Not supported; mobile-ready
-   * - :ref:`Molecule Viewer`
-     - Learners view three-dimensional representations of molecules that you create.
-     - Not supported
    * - :ref:`Office Mix Tool`
      - You can embed interactive lessons created from PowerPoint files so that learners can experience them directly in the course body.